 There are four different categories that are sub-divided by age, and the entry fees differ accordingly.
 Registration, USAC points and National Qualifiers, will be kept separate for all age groups including NM State Championship medals.
 Age groups within each category may be combined for prizes depending on how many racers we end up having (i.e. Cat 1, Cat 2, Cat 3, Women, and Pro will be the minimum number of prized groups).
 We'll have prizes for at least the top three in each of these groups.

-The entry fee includes a T-shirt, practice and race day lift tickets and entrance into the race.
+The entry fee includes a T-shirt (click here to see: front of shirt, back of shirt), practice and race day lift tickets and entrance into the race.
 T-shirts are only guaranteed to the first 100 pre-registered racers and size preference will be allocated in order of first to register.
 Cat 1 and Pro riders must have a current USA Cycling license.
 Cat 2 and Cat 3 riders may purchase a $10 one-day race license for Saturday and a $5 one-day practice license if practicing Friday afternoon.

 (On site registration additional $10!)

 |Downhill (Male 30 to 39)||$50||$50||$50|

 |Downhill (Pro Men)||$75|

 Register online here!
 (Online registration closes at 10:00 pm MDT, Friday 6/6/2014)

 Pajarito Release form (Please print, sign, and bring this along to save time at check-in)

 We'll be using http://www.webscorer.com/ to time the race this year.
 If everything goes smoothly we should have live web-based results as racers cross the finish line.